OrnellaAsp/docs/docsrc/sf.md

 **Locating the data to which a message refers.**

-When the resource has the text content ‘mandates’ the message relates to an Authorisation.
+When the resource has the text content `mandates` the message relates to an Authorisation.
 To locate the correct row search for where the Repeat Cross Reference on the Authorisation row equals the TransactionReference on the request.

-When the resource has the text content of either ‘payments’ or ‘refunds’ then the message relates to the Payment object.
+When the resource has the text content of either `payments` or `refunds` then the message relates to the Payment object.

 To locate the correct row search for where the Cross Reference on the Payment row equals the TransactionReference on the request.